By Julie Pendray

 If you go to Pho 533 with a sense of adventure, you’ll be delighted.
 We tried Yellow Curry with Lime; Chicken Lemongrass Meatballs and Beef Brisket Pho, among others.
 Everything was mouth watering.
 Portions were generous.
 In the words of this company’s web site: “Pho is the perfect comfort food, warm, hearty and deliciously refreshing.”

 The fun and casual ambiance of the renovated Pho 533 includes a new roll bar and retro decor.
 Their prices are reasonable for the quality of food.
 On the night I was there, I found staff well trained, attentive to just the right degree, humble and hospitable.
 Service was quick, accurate and courteous.
-They took note of the gluten-free needs of one person at the table, for example.
+They took note of the gluten-free needs of one person at my table.
 Pho 533 seems to have hired staff who enjoy their work and the restaurant.
-That speaks highly.

 Reservations are a good idea.
 I’ve stopped in twice since my initial visit, to ask how things are going.
 On a Monday night, the place was packed.
 On a Sunday night, they were preparing for another crowd.
 February is a busy month in Palm Springs.